pranayyadav1218/pranayyadav1218/README.md

 # :sparkles: Welcome!
 Hi!
 I'm Pranay, a Computer Science undergrad attending the University of Texas at Dallas.
+I will be pursuing a M.S. in Computer Science at UT Dallas starting Fall 2023.

-I enjoy coding, learning about interesting topics such as Computer Architecture and UNIX systems, and putting my skills to the test.
+I enjoy coding, learning about interesting topics such as Data Structures, Algorithm Analysis, AI, building applications for scale, and putting my skills to the test.
 I hope to gain meaningful experience in the software development industry over the next few years.

+## :office: Experience
+* Capital One | Software Engineering Intern - Summer 2022
+    * Made improvements to data compiling and access for an internal tool used by teams at the company.
+The new features were approved by my manager and senior leadership to be deployed into production.
+    * Tools used: Java with **Spring Framework**, Typescript with **Angular**, HTML, CSS, SQL with **PostgreSQL** and **Snowflake**, **Jenkins** and **AWS** for deployment.

 ## :computer: Projects
 * [LaunchPad](https://github.com/RealJasomo/SES-Hackathon-Investors) - Capital One Software Engineering Summit Hackathon (3rd Place)